-As much as I would like to provide you with a concrete list of states that allow owning a Canadian Marble Fox in the U.S, laws are ever-changing, and some are written in a way that is too hard to comprehend.
+As much as it is best to provide you with a concrete list of states that allow owning a Canadian Marble Fox in the United States, note that laws are ever-changing, and some of these may change over time.

 There are also some countries in Africa that consider foxes as legal pets.
 They are South Africa, Ethiopia, and Djibouti.
 In Asia, only Korea and Japan have an established law allowing foxes.

-Your safest option would be to directly speak to an official who is well versed about wild animal laws governing your area for you to be guided.
+Your safest option would be to speak directly to an official who is well-versed in wild animal laws governing your area for you to be guided.

 This is because many countries implement a blanket ban on owning wild animals, not only the Canadian Marble Fox.
 The main reason for this is that foxes have a tendency to carry rabies.

 This can be harmful to both humans and other animals, primarily because they are known to be aggressive and sly.